The All-in-One Guide to Hot Water Pressure Washers

 - Shop around — there are always weekend specials and deals going on.
 Take advantage of your options, and shop around for the best rental prices and deals for what you need.
 This is especially true for rental outlets, where discounts are plenty generous more often than not.

-- Transportation — when working in the transportation industry, you're likely cleaning dirt and grime off of shipping vehicles, private fleets, and public transit systems.
+When working in the transportation industry, you're likely cleaning dirt and grime off of shipping vehicles, private fleets, and public transit systems.
 You will need a pressure washer that can clean without damaging paintwork and accessories, making the cold-water pressure washer the most ideal option for you in this situation.

-- Oil & Gas — In this industry, you're working with machinery that accumulates its share of dirt and grease over time.
+In this industry, you're working with machinery that accumulates its share of dirt and grease over time.
 You'll want to use hot water pressure washers for this job because water pressure alone won't be able to break down oil and grease.
 You'll need the heat to help with the job.

-- Agriculture — when cleaning mud and soil off commercial farming equipment and tractors, you're going to want to use a cold water pressure washer.
+When cleaning mud and soil off commercial farming equipment and tractors, you're going to want to use a cold water pressure washer.
 This is because you don't need the added heat to remove dirt from equipment since there isn't any oil or grease sticking to your machinery.

-- Food Service — this industry requires heavy-duty cleaning and sanitizing since you're working with dirt and grease in areas where food is being prepared.
+This industry requires heavy-duty cleaning and sanitizing since you're working with dirt and grease in areas where food is being prepared.
 In this case, you will need a hot water pressure washer to help remove any germs from the area and sanitize the environment.

-- City Municipalities — maintaining areas like public roads and sidewalks doesn't require a hot water pressure washer.
+Maintaining areas like public roads and sidewalks doesn't require a hot water pressure washer.
 A cold water pressure washer would do just fine because the job mostly requires cleaning off dirt and washing it down city drains.

 - Pros — have enhanced power from 2500 to 5000, use gasoline over power cables (improving mobility), clean 4 to 5 times faster than other models (saving money and time), and are durable enough to face the harsh outdoor environment.